cakePhone/OreoSearchPage/README.md

 OreoSearch is a simple home page for your basic non-ugly browser needs.
 Need your home page to sit flush with your top bar?
 I solved the issue!

 ## Rewriting
-This page will be rewritten from the ground up, using vue and some other libraries.
-Feedback is appreaciated, wait for all the features to roll out meanwhile.
+~~This page will be rewritten from the ground up, using vue and some other libraries.
+Feedback is appreaciated, wait for all the features to roll out meanwhile.~~

+This page was rewritten using vue and npm.
+Feedback is still appreciated as I start rolling out new features.

 ### Compatibility
 This rewriting is barely compatible with its vanilla js counterpart.
 To fix any issues, just reset your local (web) storage for the website.